 Dry Reckless

-In the context of a DUI arrest, a reckless driving conviction under California Vehicle Code 23103 is called a dry reckless conviction.
+In the context of a DUI arrest, a reckless driving conviction under California Vehicle Code § 23103 is called a dry reckless conviction.
 It comes with a smaller fee and no mandatory jail time or license suspension.
-The charge does add 2 points on to your license, which can impact what you in insurance, but it is typically less severe than having a DUI on your record.
+The charge does add two points to your license record, which can impact your insurance costs.
+But it is typically less severe than having a DUI on your record.

 How A DUI Lawyer Helps Improve Your Plea Bargain

-While there are a variety of options to resolve your DUI case, what you can actually get depends on how well you negotiate with the prosecution.
-On your own, the prosecutor might offer you the maximum possible punishment for the charge and refuse to negotiate with a lesser penalty or charge.
+While there are various options to resolve your DUI case, what you can get depends on how well you negotiate with the prosecution.
+On your own, the prosecutor might offer you the maximum possible punishment for the charge and refuse to deal for a lesser penalty or charge.

-Having a DUI lawyer by your side improves your negotiating position.
+Having a Los Angeles DUI lawyer by your side improves your negotiating position.
 When you hire a DUI lawyer, they evaluate the case against you for any potential weaknesses.
 The weaker the case against you, the less likely the prosecution is to get a conviction at trial.
-As the likelihood of the prosecution winning at trial decreases, the more likely you are to get a better plea bargain.
+As the likelihood of the prosecution winning at trial decreases, you will likely get a better plea bargain.

 When you hire a DUI lawyer, they will: